 Zotero works with your browser!
 But it will only work with Firefox, Safari, or Chrome.

-See the library's Zotero information page for help with downloading and useful tips.
+See the library's Zotero research guide for help with downloading and useful tips.

 I can also help get you started with Zotero!
 Email me at email@example.com if you have questions about Zotero, or would like to schedule a Zotero training session with.